 Lambertia is named after the English patron of botany Aylmer Bourke Lambert (1761-1842).

-Following images of the Mountain Devil was photographed in early August in the Blue Mountains, New South Wales.
+The aove images of the Mountain Devil were photographed in early August in the Blue Mountains, New South Wales.

 Erect shrub up to 2 m high, with hairy branchlets.

 Leaves: linear to narrow-oblanceolate, 3-7 cm long and 5 mm wide, usually in whorls of 3 dark green, leaves shiny on top, with lower surface paler and hairy, entire margins, tip sharply pointed.